-If a tourniquet is not on tight enough it can make things worse as it can occlude the veins, but arteries may be harder to stop as they are less easy to get to and if the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.
+If a tourniquet is not tight enough it can make things worse as it can restrict the veins.
+However, arteries may be harder to stop as they are less easy to get to.
+If the venous return is stopped by the tourniquet, the only place for blood to come out is from the wound.

 NEVER be tempted to loosen or remove a tourniquet.
 Once applied, tourniquets should only ever be removed by a doctor in a hospital setting.
 Removing a tourniquet outside of a hospital setting is likely to be fatal as accumulated toxins flood the bloodstream.

 A tie is likely to be too thin.
 A leather belt is also unsuitable as it is too tough to use with a windlass; you will be unable to provide sufficient force by hand to tighten it sufficiently to provide enough pressure to stop the blood flow.

 A tourniquet should be at least 4cm wide to prevent localised damage to nerves tissues.

 A tourniquet must be put on sufficiently tight to stop the bleeding.
 If it is not tight enough it can actually result in increasing blood loss.
 It may be necessary to apply more than one tourniquet to completely stop bleeding.

 It is important for the doctor treating the casualty to have a good understanding of how long the tourniquet has been applied.
 Write the time you applied the tourniquet onto the tourniquet itself, or onto the casualty.